Eyes on the Street: New Arches on the Sixth Street Bridge

 When Streetsblog reported on construction in 2018, the large Y-shaped structures at the base of the arches appeared complete.

-In the last couple months, the city has completed more than a half-dozen of the bridge’s falsework arches.
+In the last couple months, the city has erected more than a half-dozen of the bridge’s falsework arches.

 View this post on Instagram